-- Click Trig to open the Trigger control panel. - As shown in the following steps, click one of the tabs in the Trigger control panel to define the trigger parameters. - Use the Event tab to set parameters that define trigger events.
+- As shown in the following steps, click one of the tabs in the Trigger control panel to define the trigger parameters. - Use the Event tab to set parameters that define trigger events.
 The parameters vary depending on the trigger Source and Type selections. - 4.
 Use the Time Qualified tab to set parameters that qualify trigger events based on their time duration.

-- 5. Use the Advanced tab to set parameters for trigger position and holdoff settings. - 6.
-Use the Actions tab to set parameters for the Save on trigger function.
+6. Use the Actions tab to set parameters for the Save on trigger function.
 The Save on trigger function allows you to save an acquisition data file and/or a screen capture when a trigger event occurs.